 Note: The following is a guest post by Tableau Zen Master Ryan Sleeper.

-Pace charts are an alternative bullet graph design that normalize progress to goal visualizations across KPIs, even if the KPIs have different data formats, scales, and/or seasonal trends.
+Pace charts are an alternative bullet graph design that normalises progress to goal visualisations across KPIs, even if the KPIs have different data formats, scales and/or seasonal trends.
 They are useful for providing an apples-to-apples, pace-to-goal comparison in businesses that have KPIs that span different categories such as revenue, social media followers, attendance, etc.

-With KPIs such as revenue, social media followers, and attendance, not only are the metrics in different formats, but they are often on very different scales and have varying seasonality.
-For example, you may gain social media followers throughout an entire year, but if you are an NFL team, your attendance won’t start until August.
+With KPIs such as revenue, social media followers and attendance, not only are the metrics in different formats, but they are often on very different scales and have varying seasonality.
+For example, you may gain social media followers throughout an entire year, but if you are a football club, your attendance won’t start until August.
 Further, your growth on social media might be on a scale of thousands, while revenue may be on a scale of millions.

-Pace charts normalize KPIs by comparing them all on an axis that ends at 100% (the goal).
-In addition to showing how much progress each KPI has made toward the goal, a linear or seasonal pace is displayed to illustrate whether progress to goal is on pace to reach goal.
-To enhance the illustration, the marks can be colored to show how current progress to goal for each respective KPI compares to its pace to goal.
+Pace charts normalise KPIs by comparing them all on an axis that ends at 100% (the goal).
+In addition to showing how much progress each KPI has made toward the goal, a linear or seasonal pace is displayed to illustrate whether progress to goal is on pace to reach the goal.
+To enhance the illustration, the marks can be coloured to show how current progress to goal for each respective KPI compares to its pace to goal.